-- Member States and Major Groups and Stakeholders are invited to take the present Lessons Learned and recommendations into account in the context of the CPR-based review of the efficiency of UN Environment's policy-making organs to be initiated at the 6th Annual Subcommittee meeting scheduled for October 2019, in accordance with UNEA Decision 4/2 (L.29), paragraph 10 a) c), including with regard to: - o The preparation, working arrangements, and scheduling of meetings; - o The respective roles and responsibilities of the Bureaux of the Environment Assembly and the CPR; - Criteria, modalities and timing for presenting and negotiating draft resolutions and decisions; - The UNEA President and Bureau are invited to provide clear guidance to member States on the process for the tabling of draft resolutions for consideration by the Assembly, including on, for example, length, timeliness, broad applicability and support, and relevancy to the UNEA theme, building on and feeding into the CPR-based review referred to above and without prejudice to the Rules of Procedure. - The Secretariat will support the CPR-based review by facilitating an inclusive and transparent approach through effective consultations and information-sharing, including with member States and accredited civil society organisations which are not represented in Nairobi, through remote connection.
+- Member States and Major Groups and Stakeholders are invited to take the present Lessons Learned and recommendations into account in the context of the contribute to the CPR-based review of the efficiency of UN Environment's policy-making organs to be initiated at the 6th Annual Subcommittee meeting scheduled for October 2019, in accordance with UNEA Decision 4/2 (L.29), paragraph 10 a) c), including with regard to: - o The preparation, working arrangements, and scheduling of meetings; - o The respective roles and responsibilities of the Bureaux of the Environment Assembly and the CPR; - o Criteria, modalities and timing for presenting and negotiating draft resolutions and decisions; - The UNEA President and Bureau are invited to provide clear guidance to member States on the process for the tabling of draft resolutions for consideration by the Assembly, building on the guidance provided though the CPR-based review referred to above and without prejudice to the Rules of Procedure.

-4. The political outcomes of Environment Assemblies should have an increased impact and recognition in other international environment and sustainable development policy fora.
+- The Secretariat will support the CPR-based review by facilitating an inclusive and transparent approach through effective consultations and information-sharing, including with member States and accredited civil society organisations which are not represented in Nairobi, through remote connection. - 4.
+The political outcomes of Environment Assemblies should have an increased impact and recognition in other international environment and sustainable development policy fora.

-- The UNEA President is invited to formally present the outcomes of the Environment Assembly at the meetings of the High-Level Political Forum on Sustainable Development (usually taking place in July), in accordance with UNEA resolution 3/3, with the support of the Secretariat. - Member States are invited to refer to and make use of the outcome of UNEA-4 at relevant international meetings, such as the High-Level Political Forum and the SDG and Climate Summits in September 2019, meetings of Conference of Parties of Multilateral Environmental Agreements, and to strive for policy coherence when developing their positions for these meetings. - The Secretariat will continue to support the UNEA 5 President's role at the High Level Political Forum and related meetings, and proactively advocate for the implementation of the UNEA political outcomes, including through other UN entities and in the context of the UN reform process and the implementation of the 2030 Agenda. - 5.
-Further efforts are needed to raise adequate financial resources for future UN Environment Assemblies, in particular to secure funding for conference servicing and the meaningful participation of representatives of developing countries and Major Groups.
+- The UNEA President is invited to formally present the outcomes of the Environment Assembly at the meetings of the High-Level Political Forum on Sustainable Development (usually taking place in July), in accordance with UNEA resolution 3/3, with the support of the Secretariat. - Member States are invited to refer to and make use of the outcome of UNEA-4 at relevant international meetings, such as the High-Level Political Forum and the SDG and Climate Summits in September 2019, meetings of Conference of Parties of Multilateral Environmental Agreements, and to strive for policy coherence when developing their positions for these meetings. - The Secretariat will continue to support the UNEA 5 President's role at the High Level Political Forum and related meetings, and proactively advocate for the implementation of the UNEA political outcomes, including through other UN entities and in the context of the UN reform process and the implementation of the 2030 Agenda. - Further efforts are needed to raise adequate financial resources for future UN Environment Assemblies, in particular to secure funding for conference servicing and the meaningful participation of representatives of developing countries and Major Groups.